-- White-tailed deer lived in wooded areas from southern Canada and throughout most of the continental United States except for the Southwest.
+- White-tailed deer lived in wooded areas in southern Canada and throughout most of the continental United States except for the Southwest.

 - Deer typically feed in the early morning and late in the early afternoon, bedding down in cover for most of the day.
 They eat fresh grass and green leaves during the spring and summer.
 During the fall and winter months, deer scrape away the snow and fallen leaves from the ground in search of acorns and nuts.
 They will also browse for twigs and buds.

 - Creatures of habit, white-tailed deer routinely use the same trails to travel between feeding and bedding areas.
-They home range is about one square mile.
+Their home range is about one square mile.

-- Only the male white-tailed deer grows antlers, which it sheds each year.
+- Only the male white-tailed deer grow antlers, which it sheds each year.
 A large male white-tailed deer can weigh up to 300 pounds.
-Females are smaller, typically weighing between 90 to 150 pounds.
-They can run up to 30 miles per hour and can leap a six-foot tall fence.
+Females are smaller and typically weigh between 90 to 150 pounds.
+They can run up to 30 miles per hour and can leap a six-foot-tall fence.
 Deer are also excellent swimmers.

 - White-tailed deer mate in late fall and early winter.
 After a six-month gestation period, the females give birth to spotted fawns.
 Twins are common, but singles and triplets are not unusual.